Aller au contenu

 Strengths:

-• 60+ stores across France with personalised advice
+• 60+ stores across France with staff who actually know how a suit should fit

-• Modern cuts: slim and regular with impeccable drape
+• Modern cuts: slim and regular, both with clean drape

-Best for: grooms and guests looking for elegance without breaking the bank.
+Best for: grooms and guests who want elegance without the four-figure bill.

 De Fursac is a historic French house specialising in premium suits.
-Italian fabrics and flawless finishing for men willing to invest in a durable, refined suit.
+Italian fabrics, immaculate finishing — the kind of suit you keep for ten years.

 Strengths: